hyperhyperspace/hhs3-ts/modules/replica/README.md

 #### Nesting

 Nesting at the DAG level is supported for MVTs.
-Oereations for the inner instance are wrapped and inserted into the outer instance's DAG.
+Operations for the inner instance are wrapped and inserted into the outer instance's DAG.
 The Monotone View Replicated Set was extended to support nesting (sets of sets of aribtrary depth).

 ### Composability: SOaD Architecture